InternetHealthReport/.github/profile/README.md

 </p>

 ## Architecture / Repositories
 The following diagram shows the overall architecture of the Internet Health Report.
 Click on labels to see corresponding source code:
 <img src='https://raw.githubusercontent.com/InternetHealthReport/system-design/main/IHR_overall_diagram.svg'/>

 ## Contributing to IHR

 We love to build our product in public.
 We welcome all sorts of contributions.
+Plesase see [IHR Handbook for contributors](https://github.com/InternetHealthReport/gsoc/blob/main/ihr-contributor-handbook.md) to learn about IHR's goal, IHR's projects, and how to contribute.

+### Guidelines
 When contributing please first discuss the change you wish to make via issue with the maintainers before making a change.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to the project in a pull request.

 1. Solve the issues which are listed
 2. Create your own issue and then send PR.